PaulApivat/paulapivat/content/post/dsfs_5/index.md

 assert 81.54 < variance(num_friends) < 81.55
 ```
-Because of the `sum_of_squares` portion of variance, which means its input units are squared, then added, it can be harder to interpret.
+The **variance** is `sum_of_squares` deviations, which can be tricky to interpret.
 For example, we have a `num_friends` with values ranging from 0 to 100.

 > What does a variance of 81.54 mean?

 A more common alternative is the **standard deviation**.
-Here we take the variance and take it's square root using Python's math module.
+Here we take the square root of the variance using Python's `math` module.

 With a standard deviation of 9.03, and we know the mean of `num_friends` is 7.3, anything below 7 + 9 = 16 or 7 - 9 (0 friends) friends is still *within a standard deviation of the mean*.
 And we can check by running `friend_counts` that most people are within a standard deviation of the mean.